 The heel riser helps keep your foot level on the uphills, which makes them easier.

-While this offering from Atlas does really well in some ways, our testers aren't convinced that it is 60 dollars better than the MSR Evo.
+While this offering from Atlas does well in some ways, our testers aren't convinced that it is 60 dollars better than the MSR Evo.
 That is unless you know you want the strapped deck-to-binding connection.

 The Atlas Montane represents the pinnacle of the tubular frame snowshoe design.
 As such it is a very capable snowshoe that should keep all but the most demanding users happy.
 Our testers almost never worried about traction with these snowshoes.
 While we would like a little more floatation for the length, it is reasonably comfortable to hike with these strapped to your feet.
 Speaking of strapping them to your feet, that process is easy and secure.
 Every model that outscores the Montane has some other frame or deck arrangement, which represents the innovative directions this seemingly boring product is heading.